-Fonts with metrics similar to those traditionally used for the setting of lyrics include Century, Garamond Narrow, Palatino and many others.
+Fonts with metrics similar to those traditionally used for the setting of lyrics include Century, Garamond Narrow, Palatino, Minion, and many others.
 These fonts can be used at larger point sizes with less risk of disturbing the music spacing.

-Other useful fonts for music are Monotype Modern, Bauer Bodoni and ITC New Baskerville — good 18th century faces, which have often been used in music engraving for other text elements, such as tempi instructions and titling.
+Other useful fonts for music are Monotype Modern, Bauer Bodoni and ITC New Baskerville — good 18th-century faces, which have often been used in music engraving for other text elements, such as tempi instructions and titling.
 Text items found in music fonts, such as dynamics and time signature figures, have their origin in typefaces similar to these.
-Quality fonts may be purchased from Linotype.

 Books on Notation and Engraving standards:

 Gould, Elaine: Behind Bars: The Definitive Guide to Music Notation, Faber Music

 Ross, Ted: The Art of Music Notation, Hansen Books (available on CD-ROM from NPC Imaging)